 To motivate yourself to pay off your debt fast, I recommend calculating how much your debt costs you per day.
 The formula to calculate this is pretty simple:

 Loan Balance x Interest Rate = Cost Of Your Debt Per Year

-The amount you just got is how much interest your debt accrues each year.
-The only thing is, that number might be a number that’s just too big to really comprehend.
-So lets make one more calculation so that we can really see how much your debt costs:
+The amount you calculated is how much interest your debt accrues each year.
+One problem is that the number you see might be a number that’s too big to really comprehend.
+So, let’s make one more calculation so that we can really see how much your debt costs:

 Cost of Debt Per Year ÷ 365 Days = Cost of Your Debt Per Day

 With that simple calculation, you now know how much your debt costs you each day you have it.
-Are you happy with the number you just got?
+Are you happy with the number you arrived at?
 Is that how much you want to spend per day on your debt?

 How Much Did My Debt Cost Me Per Day?

 Let’s use my own student loan debt as an example to help clarify things.
-Below is a screenshot of my student loan balance when I graduated.
+Below is a screenshot of my student loan balance when I graduated from law school.

 $25,000 of that student loan debt was at a 7.9% interest rate.
 The other $61,500 was at 6.8%.
 If we do some simple math:

 Altogether, my total law school debt cost me $6,157 per year.
 Divide that number by 365 days and you can see that my student loan debt cost me $16.86 per day!